eproxus/meck/README.md

 * `timer` (possible to mock, but used by some test frameworks, like Elixir's ExUnit)

+### Local Functions

-Also, a meck expectation set up for a function _f_ does not apply to the module- local invocation of _f_ within the mocked module.
+A meck expectation set up for a function _f_ does not apply to the module- local invocation of _f_ within the mocked module.
 Consider the following module:

 ```erlang